"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: Appendix

 \subsection{MIT AI Risk Repository}

-Table~\ref{tab:ai_risks} shows the MIT risk categories\cite{Risk24} used in the AI incident database and the mapping between them and the AI vulnerability types re-identified in the policy elements.

-To map the vulnerability themes found in vendor disclosure policies with the MIT AI risk categories, we adopted a semantic and functional mapping strategy.
-The mapping process followed: sub-themes were matched to risk categories based on semantic similarity between the policy descriptions and the taxonomy definitions.
-In cases of ambiguity, we privileged mappings that reflected the most direct and demonstrable threat surface, while allowed multiple mappings.
+Table 3 (in Supplemental File\footref{fn:original}) shows the MIT risk categories\cite{Risk24} used in the AI incident database and the mapping between them and the AI vulnerability types identified in the policy elements.
+To map the vulnerability themes found in vendor disclosure policies with the MIT AI risk categories\footnote{\url{https://airisk.mit.edu/}}, we adopted a semantic and functional mapping strategy.
+The mapping process was as follows: sub-themes were matched to risk categories based on semantic similarity between the policy descriptions and taxonomy definitions.
+In cases of ambiguity, we privileged mappings that best reflected the most direct and demonstrable threat surface, while allowing multiple mappings.

-Most of the our AI vulnerabilities were mapped to the MIT category \emph{2.
+Most of our AI vulnerabilities were mapped to the MIT category \textit{2.
 Privacy \& Security}.
-The MIT sub-theme with the most mapped vulnerabilities was \emph{2.2.
+The sub-theme with the most mapped vulnerabilities was \textit{2.2.
 AI system security vulnerabilities}.
 This makes sense given our seed sample was dominated by systems security conferences.
-We also mapped data leakage and inference additionally mapped to \emph{2.1.
+We additionally mapped data leakage and inference to \textit{2.1.
 Compromise of privacy}.

-Within the AI features, policy violations, harmful output, hallucination, and content safety were mapped to \emph{1.2.
-Exposure to Toxic Content} and \emph{3.1.
-False or misleading content} depending on whether they represent toxic or misleading outputs, while information disclosure was mapped to 2.1.
+Within the AI features, policy violations, harmful output, hallucination, and content safety were mapped to \textit{1.2.
+Exposure to Toxic Content} and \textit{3.1.
+False or misleading content} depending on whether they represent toxic or misleading outputs, while information disclosure was mapped to \textit{2.1.
+Compromise of privacy}.
 This mapping situates each sub-theme within the MIT framework.